 A high number of CD8+ TC cells are required for an effective immune response against viral infections.
-Some evidence (published in Frontiers in Immunology) has suggested that the number of circulating T-cell count is relatively low in some COVID-19 patients, with further reductions in those admitted to ICU, and in those over the age of 60.
+Some evidence has suggested that the circulating T cell count is relatively low in some COVID-19 patients, with further reductions in those admitted to ICU, and in those over the age of 60.

 The levels of circulating serum cytokines, especially TNF-α, IL-6, and IL-10 were significantly higher in patients with more severe COVID-19 (ICU admitted) compared to those with mild-moderate symptoms – however, some ICU admitted patients had ‘normal’ levels of these cytokines suggesting that these patients were immunocompromised.

 The surge in cytokines in response to an infection is known as a ‘cytokine storm’ and is associated with COVID-19 related complications and hospitalization, including the development of acute respiratory distress syndrome (ARDS), and also thought to be related to the emergence of MIS-C in children and adolescents with COVID-19.